 The Murray B. Gardner Junior Faculty Research Fellowship, which originated in 2016, supports junior faculty performing research in Animal Modeling of Human Diseases with a focus on infectious disease or pathogen-host interactions.

 The goal of this program is to enable career advancement of junior faculty to the Associate Professor level by facilitating an increased number of fundable grant submissions through a mentoring program in animal models of human disease with a focus on infectious disease or pathogen-host interactions.
 The biggest priority and challenge for Junior Faculty is securing their first extramurally funded award.
-A core mission of the Center for Comparative Medicine within the Schools of Medicine and Veterinary Medicine, is to provide junior faculty with mentoring support to develop and secure extramural funding to carry out an extended research project.
+A core mission of the Center for Immunology and Infectious Diseases within the Schools of Medicine and Veterinary Medicine, is to provide junior faculty with mentoring support to develop and secure extramural funding to carry out an extended research project.

 2018: Bennett Harris Penn, MD, PhD, is an Assistant Professor in the Department of Internal Medicine, School of Medicine.

 Project: My laboratory’s long-term goal is to define the determinants of an effective innate immune response to M. tuberculosis infection, as well as to elucidate the mechanisms by which Mtb disrupts these responses to establish a replicative niche.
 We take an integrated approach, using a variety of proteomic and genetic methods to discover novel host pathways responding to M. tuberculosis.
 We use the powerful genetics available in mice to then disrupt pathway components and determine the role these pathways play in vivo.